-All members of the team are asked to select time slots during the week when they are available and to post these times on the staff information page on Moodle.
+All members of the team will be asked to select time slots during the week when they are available and to post these times on the staff information page on Moodle.
 Students are then able to make appointments with staff where they can meet to ask questions or discuss matters relating to the programme.
-Appointment sheets are pinned to the programme notice boards which are situated outside M409.
+Appointment sheets will be pinned to the programme notice boards which are situated outside M409.